 Freshly chilled semen provides the easiest and most successful methods of A.I. however using frozen semen does allow access to many foreign stallions.

 Successful A.I. relies on the mare being inseminated at exactly the right point in her season.
 This requires repeated ultrasound scan of the ovaries and uterus to identify when that time is.
 We would encourage hospitalization of the mare to facilitate this.
 We have chilled and frozen AI packages.
-Fresh/chilled and frozen AI packages for 2018 season are £350 and £495 respectively.
-These include 3-5 day’s livery, all ultrasound scans, manipulation of cycle, AI and pregnancy scan at the clinic at Day 14-16.
-Any additional treatments are not included in this package.
-Reduced price repeat packages are also available.
+Fresh/chilled and frozen AI packages for 2020 season are £350 and £450 inc.VAT respectively.
+These include 3-5 day’s livery, all ultrasound scans, manipulation of cycle, AI, one uterine lavage, pregnancy scan at the clinic at Day 14-16 and heartbeat scan at day 25-28.
+Any additional treatments, such as sedation, treatment of endometritis, twinning or Caslicks procedures are not included in this package.
+Reduced price repeat packages are also available (chilled £300, Frozen £400).

-If you wish to consider AI for your mare, please contact Katie Snalune at the clinic on 01622 737884.
+If you wish to consider AI for your mare, please contact Amber Segre or Katie Snalune at the clinic on 01622 737884.

-Our AI service is led by Katie Snalune, who has 20 year’s experience in scanning mares.
+Our AI service is led by Amber Segre, Pippa Hawkes and Katie Snalune who have a combined experience of 32 years in Artificial insemination.
 The practice is registered on the BEVA List of Approved Practices for Artificial Insemination of mares with fresh, chilled and frozen semen.
 This list is published every year in the Sports Breeding issue of the Horse and Hound, or can be viewed at www.beva.org/useful-info/Directories/Artificial-insemination

 We advise a first scan at 14-16 days post covering or insemination, which can help identify whether the mare is pregnant or if the possibility of twins exists.
-A second examination is advisable at 25-26 days post mating to check for normal development of the foetus.
+A second examination is included at 25-28 days post mating to check for normal development of the foetus.
 Foetal sexing can also be performed at 65-75 days.

 We also recommend a pregnancy check in the autumn to confirm the pregnancy is progressing satisfactorily.
 A management plan for the pregnant mare can then be devised.